akashkov/Near-Validator-at-Azure-/Deploy_Validator_in_Azure.md

   * Waite until upgrade for your account will be comleted.
 ##
 **Step 2 -  Create Azure resources for Node deployment**

+       The following Azure resources will be requrd:
+       Resource Group - Logical container to keep information about rest of resources. (neer_rg) Virtual Network(vNet) - IP address space that will be used. (near_vnet 10.0.0.0/24) Subnet - Network subnet that is part of vNet address space. (default 10.0.0.0/25)

+  * Create Resource Group by navigating to